Floorp-Projects/Floorp/devtools/docs/backend/actor-hierarchy.md

    |   Returned by "listWorkers" request to the root actor to get all workers.
    |   Returned by "listWorkers" request to a FrameTargetActorProxy to get
    |   workers for a specific frame.
-   |   Returned by "listWorkers" request to a ChildProcessActor to get workers
+   |   Returned by "listWorkers" request to a ContentProcessTargetActor to get
-   |   for the chrome of the child process.
+   |   workers for the chrome of the child process.
    |
    |-- ChromeWindowTargetActor (chrome-window.js)
    |   Targets a single window, such as a browser window in Firefox, but it can